 The indicative mood is used to express the world of reality.
-This article will treat all simple tenses, including presente, pretérito imperfecto, pretérito indefinido y futuro. and compound tenses including: perfecto, pasado anterior, pluscuamperfecto y futuro compuesto.
+This article will treat all simple tenses, including presente, pretérito imperfecto, pretérito indefinido and futuro and compound tenses including: perfecto, pasado anterior, pluscuamperfecto and futuro compuesto.
 Read more on how these tenses are used in Spanish.

 The subjunctive mood

 The subjuntive mode (in Spanish subjuntivo) is used to convey ideas in the realm of all areas other than those of objective facts: concepts that are hypothetical, contrary to fact, those which embody the expression of feelings of the speaker toward a state or action.
 This article will explain the use of the presente, pretérito imperfecto, futuro, perfecto and pluscuamperfecto in subjunctive mode in Spanish.

 The conditional mood